atkins126/NortonDomeExplorer/docs/2_Manual.md

 ### 2.2.1.
 Setting up a simulation.
 All settings of a simulation can be found on the *simulation settings panel*, as indicated in the figure above.
- 1. ** Initial values :** The two initial conditions of the Cauchy problem at hand can be formulated in two ways.
+ 1. <b> Initial values :</b> The two initial conditions of the Cauchy problem at hand can be formulated in two ways.
 Either as the position at time *t=0* and the position after a first timestep (option **R0,R1**, or using the notation of the paper: **R<sub>n,0</sub>,R<sub>n,1</sub>**), or as the position and velocity at *T=0* (option **R0,V0**).<br />
  Depending on the selection, the recurrence relation given in [equation 4](3_ReferenceList.md#ref_DS1):